Ilara-Ogudo Yewa: Settlement

 Ilara-Yewa is an offshoot community of Ketu, a town situated in the present-day Benin Republic.
 History has it that, Ketu people migrated from Ile-Ife under the leadership of Sopasan (Alaketu), son of Oduduwa, progenitor of the Yoruba race, to found the Ketu Kingdom.
 Ilara had maintained the affinity with Ketu until Ketu lost Ilara to the British protectorate as a result in boundary demarcation.

 Alaketu of Ketu from time immemorial is the prescribed Authority over the Oloola of Ilara chieftaincy matters in towns and the villages of the Ketu speaking people.
-The town has tow Ruling houses before, but later the elders in the town met and agreed that the ruling houses should increase to four.
+The town had two Ruling houses before, but later the elders in the town met and agreed that the ruling houses should increase to four.
 The names of the Ruling houses are:-Isako Ruling House, Idogbede Ruling House, Otesu Ruling House, Faningbe/Igbaka Ruling House.

 Legend

 People under the leadership of Baba Obosu, Aduitan, Ogbe and Dosunmu to mention just a few left Ketu in search of wild-life.
 On getting to the forest they killed an elephant, and as they opened its stomach they found “Ose Sango and Edun Aara”.
 They were amazed and afraid of the turn of events as such they consulted Ifá the oracle who told them not to eat the elephant but bury it instead and settle in that place.
 The elephant was buried in the forest and they called the name of the place Ogudo and the forest was called Igbo-Ogudo (Ibiti Ogun ni ki ndo abi Tedo), meaning: "the place where Ogun(god of iron) said I should settle".